Forms

 2. Click **Create Form** in the page header.

-3. In **Select Form Display Format**, choose how you want the form to appear, such as inline, popup, slide-in, sticky bar, or full-page popup.
+3. In **Select Form Display Format**, choose how the form should appear, such as inline, popup, slide-in, sticky bar, or full-page popup.

 4. In **Select Form Template**, choose a starting template.

-5. In the form editor, name the form after the signup purpose, such as "Newsletter Footer", "Webinar Registration", or "Guide Download".
+5. In the form editor, enter a name that describes the signup purpose, such as "Newsletter Footer", "Webinar Registration", or "Guide Download".

-6. Keep the required email field in the form.
+6. Keep the required email field in the form so Mailrith can identify the subscriber.

-7. Add a name field or [Custom Fields](https://mailrith.com/docs/custom-fields.md) only when the information will be used later.
+7. Add a name field or [Custom Fields](https://mailrith.com/docs/custom-fields.md) only when you plan to use that subscriber information later.

-8. Add text blocks that explain what the person will receive after submitting.
+9. Add text blocks to explain what the person will receive after submitting the form.

-9. Choose the tags you want Mailrith to apply when the form is submitted.
+10. Open **Settings** > **Form Submit**, then use **Subscriber Tags** to choose the tags Mailrith should apply when the form is submitted.

-10. Use the **Success Message** tab to design what subscribers see after submitting.
+11. Use the **Success Message** tab to design what subscribers see after they submit the form.

-11. Click **Save Form** before copying share code or testing the public experience.
+12. Click **Save Form** before you copy sharing code or test the public form experience.

 - **Email field:** required for every form.
-It identifies the subscriber and prevents duplicate contacts in the same workspace.
+Mailrith uses the email address to identify the subscriber and avoid duplicate contacts in the same workspace.

-- **Name and custom field inputs:** collect details such as name, company, role, interest, event date, plan, or preferences.
+- **Name and custom field inputs:** collect information such as name, company, role, interest, event date, plan, or preferences.

 - **Text blocks:** add a headline, explanation, privacy note, or short instruction between fields.